 Think of your spine’s ligaments as the steadying ropes that support a tall mast.
-If those ropes are too slack, the mast becomes wobbly and unstable.
-In your body, this instability forces your muscles to act like an emergency crew, constantly pulling and straining to keep everything upright.
-This is the core issue behind hypermobile lower back pain.
-The “tightness” you feel isn’t from shortened muscles that need stretching; it’s from exhausted muscles that are overworked.
-The solution isn’t to loosen the ropes further.
-Instead, you need to build a stronger structure around the mast.
-This article will show you how to shift your focus from flexibility to stability, building the muscular support your spine needs to stand tall without pain.
+If those ropes are too slack, the mast becomes wobbly.
+In your body, this instability forces your muscles to act like an emergency crew, constantly straining to keep you upright.
+This is the core issue behind hypermobile back pain.
+The “tightness” you feel isn’t from muscles that need stretching; it’s from exhausted muscles that are overworked.
+The answer isn’t to loosen the ropes further.
+It’s time to build a stronger structure around the mast by shifting your focus from flexibility to stability.

 Key Takeaways